How to Position Website Security for Customers

 Changes to the DNS or SSL records that were not initiated by a valid source are other really important things to look for.

-Lastly, keep an eye on the blacklist authorities and make sure that if a site appears on a blacklist, the customer has visibility.
+Lastly, keep an eye on the blocklist authorities and make sure that if a site appears on a blocklist, the customer has visibility.

 The reason why we always use the term “mitigate risk” is because one cannot really “eliminate” the risks completely.
 That is a difficult thing to do in security, so what we strive for is to minimize the risks as best possible and have a plan on how to respond in the worst-case scenario.